Guide to Starting a Home Based Business in Singapore

 - You avoid battling the rush-hour commute to work, saving yourself a lot of precious time in the process

-- You set your own work hours
+- You set your own work hours and that how to start a business from home

 - There is no need to deal with office politics